Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/ExtendedApis/ExtendedApis3.md

 - Creating an admin theme
 - Advanced shapes:
-	- Shape events
+	- `IShapeDisplayEvents`
-	- Shape table providers
+	- `IShapeTableProvider` implementation to add alternates, wrappers, classes, hook into events
-	- Shape methods
+	- Shape methods with the `Shape` attribute (see `DemoShapeProvider`)

 Time requirement: 1h 30m